jameshughes89/cs101/site/outline/outline.rst

 Missed Midterm
 --------------

-If a student is unable to write the midterm, the weight of their midterm will be added to the weight of the final exam;
-the final exam will be worth 50% of the student's final grade,
+There are no make up midterms.
+If a student is unable to write the midterm, the weight of their midterm will be added to the weight of the final exam; the final exam will be worth 50% of the student's final grade,

 Labs